scarsam/obserdo/readme.md

 showcase your capabilities in the time you have available.

 - [x] ⚠️(required): I as a user can create to-do items, such as a grocery list.
-- [-] ⚠️(required): I as another user can collaborate in real-time with user - so that we can (for example) edit our family shopping list together.
+- [x] ⚠️(required): I as another user can collaborate in real-time with user - so that we can (for example) edit our family shopping list together.
 - [x] I as a user can mark to-do items as “done” - so that I can avoid clutter and focus on things that are still pending.